 #4 Check the bounce rate

-Bounce rate is every time a user bounces off of your page soon after they land because they didn’t find what they were looking for in first glance.
-This is also called pogo sticking.
+Bounce rate is every time a user bounces off of your page soon after they land because they didn’t find what they were looking for at first glance.
+This is also called pogo-sticking.

 You can fix this by interlinking, creating quality posts that actually answer queries of your target audience & more.

 (Backlinks can be a reason for a dip in traffic.
 Here’s why.)

 There are two things that happen when you have backlinks.
 First, either you’ve built backlinks while living under a rock without realizing the real significance of it.
 You’ve built it because you think having backlinks will give you the traffic you’re looking for.

 Second, you’ve not really focused on backlinks & some spammer has linked to either of your web pages only to get your blog to penalize for having spammy backlinks.
 (Yes! there’s a thing for real)

 If you find out that your blog has a lot of backlinks from a spammy site, you can use this tool from Google to mark those links as spam & inform Google to not penalize your blog.
 If you have never used the tool check out this official guide from Google & other resources as well.

 This leads to the second most interesting part of this post.
 Tools.